igeargeek/fullstackdev-internship-challenge/readme.md

 1. Fork this github project.
 2. Open `issue` feature in your repository (Options > Features > Checked on Issues) [#Reference](https://softwareengineering.stackexchange.com/questions/179468/forking-a-repo-on-github-but-allowing-new-issues-on-the-fork)
 3. Put your code in `exercise` folder.
-4. Publish your project on hosting, cloud or something that we can play it :)
+4. Publish your project on hosting, cloud or something that we can play it :) (DigitalOcean, Firebase Hosting, Heroku)

 Any question?
 ---